Torres del Paine W Trek tour (Patagonia)

 - Park access ticket

-- Transfer by bus from Puerto Natales to Torres del Paine (round trip)
+- Bus transfer from Puerto Natales to Torres del Paine (round trip)

 - Catamaran ticket (Paine Grande - Pudeto)